picrust/picrust/doc/source/index.rst

 Contact Us
 ==========

-For PICRUST announcements and questions, including notification of new releases, you can subscribe to the `PICRUST users list <https://groups.google.com/group/picrust-users/subscribe?note=1&hl=en&noredirect=true&pli=1>`_.
+For PICRUST announcements and questions, including notification of new releases, you can subscribe to the `PICRUST users list`_.

 Citation
 ========